GGBusuioc/travel-destination-places/README.md

 - Use Vuetify as an UI component library for my app to develop faster
 - Lazy load pages to improve the loading speed of the app
+- Integrate a Vue.js app with .NET Core
+- Enable Cross-Origin Resource Sharing(CORS) policy in ASP.NET Core to allow incoming requests from other domain or origins